ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ##### Create Custom event
 On this tab we can create our own custom events.
 The way this works is identical as snoozing and updating an alert on the dashboard view.
-We also create a job which gets executed as described in the next section.
+We also create a job which gets executed, as described in the next section.

 //FOTO custom-event-webapp